 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Acer Nitro XV282K KV has a fantastic response time at its max refresh rate of 144Hz.
+The Acer XV282K KV has an excellent response time at its max refresh rate of 144Hz.
 Motion looks smooth with almost no blur trail behind fast-moving objects.
 There's a bit of overshoot in dark transitions which could lead to some artifacts in dark scenes.
-We recommend using the 'Normal' Over Drive setting because it's quicker and has less overshoot than 'Extreme'.
-'Normal' and 'Off' perform about the same but since the Over Drive setting is locked to 'Normal' with VRR enabled we suggest this setting instead.
+It's recommended to leave VRR enabled, as it performs the same as the 'Normal' Over Drive setting.
+This setting delivers the best overall experience, as it's quicker and has less overshoot than 'Extreme'.
+'Normal' and 'Off' perform about the same but since the Over Drive setting is locked to 'Normal' with VRR enabled we suggest this setting instead for a more consistent experience if you decide to disable VRR.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Acer Nitro XV282K KV has great response times at 60Hz.
+The Acer XV282K has great response times at 60Hz.
 There's more overshoot than at its max refresh rate so you might notice a bit more ghosting with fast-moving objects if you game at 60Hz.
 Once again, the 'Off' and 'Normal' Over Drive settings are so similar and they're better than 'Extreme', so we still suggest using 'Normal'.
+If you're looking for a similar monitor with a better response time at 60Hz, check out the Gigabyte AORUS FI32U.

-The Acer Nitro XV282K KV has a flicker-free backlight, which helps reduce eye strain.
+The Acer Nitro XV282K has a flicker-free backlight, which helps reduce eye strain.

-The input lag of the Acer Nitro XV282K KV is very low.
-It increases a bit at 60Hz, but it shouldn't be noticeable.
+The input lag of the Acer Nitro XV282K is very low.
+It's a bit worse than the LG 27GP950-B when gaming at 60Hz, but it isn't noticeable.
 We measured the BFI input lag with the setting on 'Extreme', and by setting it to 'Normal' we got a lower measurement of 4.4ms.
-We didn't measure HDR input lag because our tool is limited to HDMI 2.0, so we wouldn't be able to measure the input lag at its max refresh rate.
-However, we don't expect the input lag to increase in HDR.

-The Acer Nitro XV282K KV has a large 28 inch screen with a 4k resolution.
+The Acer Nitro XV282K has a large 28 inch screen with a 4k resolution.
 These help deliver an immersive viewing experience with clear and crisp images.
+If you're looking for something with a larger screen, check out the Gigabyte AORUS FI32U instead.

-The Acer Nitro XV282K KV has a few extra features, including:
+The Acer XV282K KV has a few extra features, including: